 No matter how much of protein (milk, pulse, fish, egg, chicken, etc) you are feeding to your child daily, it will be no help if physical activity is less or close to none.
 Encourage your child to play outside for 2-3 hrs every day.
 It is essential for the assimilation of proteins and vitamins.

 Most of the popular health drink in India is loaded with sugar, chemicals, and preservatives.
 So do not fall for their catchy advertisements.
 Check the back of the glossy packet to get the real information.
 Practice reading the label first.
-The best health drink in India for a growing child is the one which uses whole grains, almost no sugar and chemicals in their product.
+The best health drink in India for a growing child is the one that uses whole grains, almost no sugar, and chemicals in its product.
 They may not have some fancy claim or packaging.
 But the products are worth its price.